-2023-24 Tips for completing your University of California Application
+2024-25 Tips for completing your University of California Application

 Steps to Completing your UC Application:

-Materials You Need: You will need a copy of your transcript, test scores (AP/IB), social security number (optional), CA statewide Student ID (for public HS students) and a credit card.
+Materials You Need: You will need a copy of your transcript, test scores (AP/IB), social security number (optional), CA statewide Student ID (for public HS students), and a credit card.
 It is best to complete the application in sequential order.
 There is a help feature in the top right-hand corner of the application.

 Understanding Comprehensive Review: Using a process called comprehensive review, evaluators look at multiple factors beyond courses and grades to evaluate applicants’ academic achievements in light of the opportunities available to them and the capacity each student demonstrates to contribute to the intellectual life of the campus.
-If you are interested in how each campus reviews applications and the factors they are considering, look on the Comprehensive Review Page for campus-wide information and then click on each campus on the right-hand side to see the specific information for each school.
+If you are interested in how each campus reviews applications and the factors it considers, look on the Comprehensive Review Page for campus-wide information and then click on each campus on the right-hand side to see the specific information for each school.

 Transcripts: You do not need to send a transcript to any UC schools.
 You do need a copy for yourself to self-report your grades on the application.
 Most of your classes will be pre-populated and use a drop-down menu.
 However, if you have a class that does not come up, we recommend going to the UCOP Doorways website to see the course listings for your school.
 This will help you determine if the class should be added and, if so, the appropriate A-G category.
 You do not enter Life Skills, World Studies 1(2.5 credits), or PE (unless it is dance). **** If you take PE dance or Advanced Dance at a public school and you get quarter grades, you must check both quarters and semesters when you enter your high school in the application.
 Enter all courses as they appear on your transcript.